MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection-rule.md

 To use this activity, a collection must already exist, which can be created by the **Create Collection** activity.
 Membership rules can be added to the collection by using the **Add Collection Rule** activity.
-To force re-evaluation of the collection’s membership after adding or removing collection rules, use the **Update Collection Membership** activity.
+To force reevaluation of the collection’s membership after adding or removing collection rules, use the **Update Collection Membership** activity.